cpldcpu/PCBFlow/README.md

 # Usage

 Most tools needed to implement this toolchain can be found in the [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build), including Yosys with GHDL plugin.
 The [nightly builds](https://github.com/YosysHQ/oss-cad-suite-build/releases) should work out-of-the-box under WSL2 and native Linux.
-No installation is required, other than invoking the environment with ```source environment``` in folder of the unpacked archive.
+No installation is required, other than invoking the environment with ```source environment``` in the folder where you unpacked the archive.

 Viewing graphical output of NgSpice or GTKWave under Windows in WSL2 requires an XServer.
 I am using [VcXsrv](https://sourceforge.net/projects/vcxsrv/).